|St Johnston - Carrigans ~ Co Donegal.|

 Bridie Lynch, was born to Helen and John Lynch of Maymore, St Johnston, which has been home to Bridie this day.
 Helen was formerly Sweeney from Creeslough and met John in Scotland and they returned here to raise their family.
 Helen's father used to walk from Creeslough to Doon Well near Kilmacrennan a popular site of pilgrimage.
 Bridie is sister to Margaret (Margaret Matthewson, Deceased May 2001), Rosemary (Rosemary Colhoun, Deceased 2008), Grainne and Liam.

+Bridie was born with 10% vision in her left eye and 3% in her right.
 Though visually impaired all her life Bridie says she "never made a big thing of it".
 She never lets it be a barrier to anything she wishes to do.

 Bridie went into athletics and was a familiar sight on the local roads where she could be spotted running at any time of day or night.
 She gave full commitment to her training and was an inspiration to other athletes and she strove to keep her fitness levels to the maximum.

-She participated in Track and Field events at the 1996 Para Olympic Games in Atlanta where she gained a gold and a bronze medal.
+Then she participated in Track and Field events at the 1996 Para Olympic Games in Atlanta where she gained a gold and a bronze medal.
 Overall, the Irish team came home with ten medals.

 Bridie was Blindsports World Champion in 1998.